|

 at the famed Malaco Studios in 1966.
 A band, The New Generation,

-based in his hometown of McComb, Mississippi, recorded two of Dan's
+based in my hometown of McComb, Mississippi, recorded two of my

 original songs.
-He was sixteen years old and thus began a life
+I was sixteen years old and thus began my life

 long fascination with all facets of popular music.

 The seeds were planted even earlier.
-He was named for a song
+I was named for a song

-(Danny Boy) and, further, when Dan was three years old, Elvis Presley
+(Danny Boy) and, further, when I was four years old, Elvis Presley

 position at a local radio station.
-Dan remembers standing outside
+I remember standing outside

-an open window, holding his baby sitter's hand, as the excitement
+an open window, holding my baby sitter's hand, as the excitement

-of Elvis's music poured over him from the packed high school auditorium.
+of Elvis's music poured over me from the packed high school auditorium.

-Throughout his years in McComb and, later, at the University
+Throughout my years in McComb and, later, at the University

-of Mississippi, Dan wrote songs, led a rock band and entertained
+of Mississippi, I wrote songs, led a rock band and entertained

-friends and family with his compositions.
+friends and family with my compositions.
 After graduation from

-law school and a clerkship with a federal magistrate, Dan and his
+law school and a clerkship with a federal magistrate, my

-bride, Adele, moved to Nashville so he could pursue his dream of
+bride, Adele, and I moved to Nashville so I could pursue my dream of

 becoming a professional songwriter.

-Success came quickly.
-In 1978, Eddie Rabbitt took Dan's song, "Hearts
+Fortunately, success came quickly.
+In 1978, Eddie Rabbitt took our song, "Hearts

 on Fire" (Rabbitt, Stevens, Tyler) to number 2 on the country Billboard